APCSLowell/SampleAssignment/README.md

 16. `push` the modified SampleAssignment to the remote repository on your GitHub account.
 We `push` the modified files to our remote GitHub site by typing the code `git push origin master`.
 You'll be prompted for your *GitHub* username and password.
 After you enter your credentials, you should see a screen like this one.
 ![Image 13](/images/SampleAssignment13.png)

-17. To enable a web page for your program, to the GitHub website and login.
+17. To enable a web page for your program, go to the GitHub website and login.
 Click on *Settings* for your repository.
 ![Image 9](/images/Settings.png)

 17. Scroll down to the area marked *GitHub Pages*, and choose *Master branch*.
 Click save and you should see a message with the URL of your webpage